Modern Slavery Act

 • use reasonable endeavours to ensure that there are no instances of human trafficking, sexual exploitation, slavery and bonded / forced labour on employees, particularly in or related to the workplace.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Concord Resources Limited’s slavery and human trafficking statement for the financial period ended 31 December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Concord Resources Limited’s slavery and human trafficking statement for the financial period ended 31 December 2018.
+This statement was approved by Concord’s Board on 11 June 2019.

-[Original statement signed by Mark Hansen on 22 June 2018]
+[Original statement was approved by Concord’s Board on 11 June 2019 signed by Mark Hansen on 19 June 2019]